-- NOTE: IT IS RECOMMENDED THAT THESE TESTS BE PERFORMED BY A QUALIFIED TECHNICIAN WHO IS FAMILIAR WITH THE METHODS AND PROCEDURES FOR TESTING BIOSAFETY CABINETS (SEE INSERT). - NOTE: AFTER THE INITIAL CERTIFICATION, NUAIRE RECOMMENDS THAT THE CABINET BE RECERTIFIED AT A MINIMUM OF AN ANNUAL BASIS AND AFTER EVERY FILTER CHANGE, MAINTENANCE ACTION, OR ANY TIME THE OPERATOR FEELS IT IS NECESSARY.
+IT IS RECOMMENDED THAT THESE TESTS BE PERFORMED BY A QUALIFIED TECHNICIAN WHO IS FAMILIAR WITH THE METHODS AND PROCEDURES FOR CERTIFYING BIOSAFETY CABINETS (SEE INSERT).

+AFTER THE INITIAL CERTIFICATION, NUAIRE RECOMMENDS THAT THE CABINET BE RECERTIFIED AT A MINIMUM ON AN ANNUAL BASIS AND AFTER EVERY FILTER CHANGE OR MAINTENANCE ACTION OR ANY TIME THE OPERATOR FEELS IT IS NECESSARY.

-Note that the LabGard® ES cabinets, filters and seals provide premium performance; Quality Control in both design and manufacturing assure superior reliability.
-However, protection to both product and operator is so vital that installation testing to the performance requirements should be accomplished as stated to ensure Biosafety established by the factory standards.
+Note that the LABGARD[®] ES cabinets, filters and seals provide premium performance; Quality Control in both design and manufacturing assure superior reliability.
+However, protection to both product and operator is so vital that certification to the performance requirements should be accomplished as stated to ensure Biosafety established by the factory standards.